Who Do We Help?

 The United Way supports programs that touch people from all walks of life in Ross County.

-In 2018, the Ross County Community was served through partnerships with organization like: Big Brothers/Big Sisters, Boy Scouts, Map Your Futre, Dolly Parton's Imagination Library, Easter Seals Discovery Garden, all 7 Ross county/City School Districts with the success by 6 Kindergarten Readiness Program, and the Carver Community Center.
-Additional service collaboraters are: the Baninbridge & Frankfort Senior Centers, the Hope Clinic, the Hunger Coalition Mighty Active Packs Club and Produce Give-a-ways, the YMCA, the Child Protection Center, the Coalition Against Domestic Violence, Ohio State University's Cooking Matters program, the American Red Cross, Ross County's Community Action Center's Men's Shelter, the Salvation Army, Goodwill, Southeastern Ohio Legal Services and the Ross County CASH Coalition.
+In 2019, the Ross County Community was served through partnerships with the following organizations: Big Brothers/Big Sisters, Carver Community Center, the Coalition against Domestic Violence, the Child Protection Center, Dolly Parton's Imagination Library, Easter Seals Discovery Garden, all 7 Ross county/City School Districts with the success by 6 Kindergarten Readiness Program, Frankfort Senior Center, the Hope Clinic, the Hunger Coalition Mighty Active Packs Club and Produce Give-a-ways, the Military Veterans Resource Center, Ohio State University's Cooking Matters program, Paper City Mentoring, Ross County's Community Action Center's Men's Shelter, the Ross County CASH Coalition Volunteer Tax Assistance, the Salvation Army, Seeds of Hope, Wee Care Outreach, the YMCA of Ross County, and we oversee the Volunteer Center Website and the 2-1-1 Resource Line.

 How Do We Help So Many People with So Many Needs?